About the Series

 Target Audience:

-1. Prestige Drama Viewers (Ages 35–75)
+2. Prestige Drama Viewers (Ages 35–75)

 Fans of The Crown, John Adams, Mad Men, The West Wing, Downton Abbey and A Gentleman in Moscow; Educated - interested in history, politics, leadership, and institutional power.
 They appreciate character-driven stories, strong production design, and historical nuance.

-2. Political and History Buffs
+3. Political and History Buffs

-Why Now: In an time when institutions are strained, partisanship is high, and public trust in leadership is fragile, CORTELYOU offers a powerful counterpoint to the chaos.
+Why Now: In an time when institutions are strained, partisanship is high, and public trust in leadership is fragile, Cortelyou offers a powerful counterpoint to the chaos.
 He represents a kind of leader in government almost 'too good to be true' today - someone who wielded immense power without the need to be the center of attention, who believed and aimed for real achievement over the appearance of achievement.
 Cortelyou was quiet, yes, but never passive.
 Beneath his calm exterior was a fierce sense of purpose and a disciplined will.
 He didn’t posture; he executed.
-As public trust in institutions continues to erode, CORTELYOU reminds us of the unseen architects who make democracy function.
+As public trust in institutions continues to erode, Cortelyou reminds us of the unseen architects who make democracy function.
 His legacy is not carved in monuments, but etched in the daily workings of the American presidency, its press, its financial system, and the very structure of modern governance.